ravendb/docs/version_2/docs/client-api/basic-operations/saving-new-document.markdown

 You can also assign an ID manually by explicitly setting the string `Id` property of your object, but then if a document already exists in your RavenDB server under the same key it will be overwritten without any warning.

+{WARNING If you are going to store large number of documents with custom generated IDs, you must necessarily read the topic *Dealing with custom ID for high number of documents* presented below. /}

 ### Custom ID generation strategies

 You can also setup a custom id generation strategy by supplying a `DocumentKeyGenerator` to the document store conventions, like so: